TheNumberOne/school_code/README.md

 Another script is the `run.sh` script.
 This script executes `final_project` on the qemu arm virtual machine and forwards all arguments to it. `debug.sh` is similar.
 However, it also opens a gdb console and pauses the program at the start of the `main` function.
 Both of these two scripts are intended to be ran on ubuntu.
 They would likely work on other systems though.

+Similarly, `ubuntu_make.sh` will make the program.
+However, it is designed to only work on ubuntu.
+For this project to work correctly on ubuntu, the following packages must be installed:

+Packages installed on ubuntu: `qemu-system`, `arm-linux-gnueabi`, `arm-linux-gnueabi-dbg`, `gcc-arm-linux-gnueabi`, `gdb-multiarch`